biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 8\) Prerequisite

-All prerequisite conditions that need to be established before the attack
+All prerequisite conditions that need to be established before the attack.

 9\) Presentation